 Guide to Sonoma Plaza and Wine Tasting

-Sonoma Plaza is surrounded by several reminders of the town’s important history, which dates back to the early 1800s.
-Arguably the most significant is the Mission San Francisco Solano, founded in 1823, while other nearby landmarks include the Blue Wing Inn, Sonoma Barracks, the Toscano Hotel, the Servants Quarters (the remains of La Casa Grande), and General Vallejo’s Home.
-It all makes for a spirited self-guided tour for the history buff.
+Sonoma Plaza is surrounded by interesting landmarks which date back to the early 1800s.
+Walk to historic sites from California’s past in between wine-tasting downtown.
+Protected by the Sonoma State Historic Park, stop and marvel over the Mission San Francisco Solano, the Sonoma Barracks, the Toscano Hotel, the remains of La Casa Grande, and General Vallejo’s Home.

-Wine Tasting Around the Sonoma Plaza
+Walk and Wine Taste Around Sonoma Plaza

 Sigh